 While on the topic of Vim, here are a few tricks that I find valuable:

-• Use * to search for the word under the cursor.
+to search for the word under the cursor. - Use

-• Vim requires you to hit “Escape” a lot.
+to search for completions of the word under the cursor.
+This is especially worthwhile if you write code with rather long, descriptive names. - Vim requires you to hit “Escape” a lot.
 That’s another nasty twist of the wrist, until you discover that Control-[ does the same thing.

 Window management

-• If you use multiple desktops, find a way to configure your window manager to move from desktop to desktop by using Control-Alt-VI Motion Key.
+- If you use multiple desktops, find a way to configure your window manager to move from desktop to desktop by using Control-Alt-VI Motion Key.

-• One big use of the mouse is moving windows you just opened to the right place.
+- One big use of the mouse is moving windows you just opened to the right place.
 However, with the following patch, the window manager Compiz can move (and resize) windows around using Vi motion keys.

 Internet

-• To me, this is today’s big discovery: The Vimperator.
+- To me, this is today’s big discovery: The Vimperator.
 This makes Firefox look and behave a lot like Vim.
 What this means is that you can use a web browser without ever moving your hand to the mouse.
 Important problem: How do you click on a link then?
 Vimperator’s solution, to me, is pure genius.
 By hitting F, every link on the page shows a little one- or two-letter shortcut (such as “HN”).
 Type that, and you’ve followed the link.
 Shift-H (remember, that’s Vi-Left) and Shift-L (that’s Vi-Right) allow you to navigate through history.
 If you know Vim, you’ll feel right at home in Vimperator.

-• Also, Google Mail and Google Reader support Vi motion keys, once you enable them.
+- Also, Google Mail and Google Reader support Vi motion keys, once you enable them.

 Desktop environment

-• I use tabbed X terminals a lot.
+- I use tabbed X terminals a lot.
 Alt-h and Alt-L make nice shortcuts for switching to the tab on the left or on the right.
 If you use a GTK-based terminal, you might find yourself unable to change your keyboard shortcuts until you use this trick.

-• Lastly, I find that Control-Alt-semicolon (at least on a US keyboard) makes a nice shortcut for opening a new terminal.
+- Lastly, I find that Control-Alt-semicolon (at least on a US keyboard) makes a nice shortcut for opening a new terminal.

 May your wrists find this information useful! :)